-The UCB Group has an established record of innovative CNS research and has developed a number of novel, marketed drugs and continues to strive for new treatments of neurological disorders such as epilepsy, Parkinson's disease and other movement disorders as well as new projects in multiple Immunoglobulin G (IgG) autoantibody-mediated diseases and other rare diseases.
-The research strategy of the UCB Group in the therapeutic field of CNS is to combine target-based drug discovery with a focus on target validation in disease-relevant neuropharmacology models of integrative brain activity.
+The UCB Group has an established record of innovative neurology research and developed a number of novel, marketed drugs and continues to strive for new treatments of neurological disorders such as epilepsy, Parkinson's disease and other movement disorders as well as new projects in multiple Immunoglobulin G (IgG) autoantibody-mediated diseases and other rare diseases.
+The research strategy of the UCB Group in this therapeutic field is to combine target-based drug discovery with a focus on target validation in disease-relevant neuropharmacology models of integrative brain activity.
 The UCB Group's research focuses on neural excitability and neural degeneration as a whole because the UCB Group considers that abnormalities in neural excitability, synchronisation and neuro degeneration underlie many neurological conditions.